 Job Outlook for Nanotechnology Engineering Technicians

 In 2016, there was an estimated number of 76,800 jobs for Nanotechnology Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Nanotechnology Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an estimated 7,100 positions for Nanotechnology Engineering Technician per year.
+Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.